 When there is inclement weather, the hotline is updated daily by 3:00pm.
 Call 905-356-7521 extension 3399 for closure information.

 The City of Niagara Falls has a policy in place for all of our facilities regarding the enforcement of vandalism, abuse, harassment and more.
 You can view the policy, brochure and incident report on the Niagara Falls RZone page.

 Learn more about Oakes Park (location, hours, track lighting, and updates).

 The track is closed to the public every Monday & Thursday from 4:30 p.m. to 6:30 p.m. for a private track and field booking.

 The following activities are strictly prohibited on all Oakes Park track and field event areas:

 These activities present an injury risk to those participants who are walking, jogging and running.
 They will also damage the resilient rubber track and field event runway surfaces.

 Permitted Group Events (i.e. Track & Field or Special Events) have priority use over community use.
 Walkers are encouraged to exercise at Fairview Cemetery.

-The purpose of this policy is to outline a procedure to name or rename a parks/open spaces for commemorative purposes, and component features as part of the acquisition and/or management of these spaces by the City of Niagara Falls.
+The purpose of this policy is to outline a procedure for the commemorative naming or renaming of City property including buildings, parks/open spaces, and component features and amenities as part of the acquisition and/or management of these spaces by the City of Niagara Falls.